 On May 1, 2020 (the "Loan Date"), the Company was granted the PPP Loan from Berkshire Bank in the aggregate amount of \$2.2 million, pursuant to the PPP which is administered by the SBA and was established under Division A, Title I of the CARES Act, enacted March 27, 2020.
-Under the terms of the PPP, the PPP Loan would be forgiven to the extent that funds from the PPP Loan were used for payroll costs and costs to continue group health care benefits, as well as for interest on mortgage obligations incurred before February 15, 2020, rent payments under lease agreements in effect before February 15, 2020, utilized for which service began before February 15, 2020 and interest on debt obligations incurred before February 15, 2020, subject to conditions and limitations provided in the CARES Act.
+Under the terms of the PPP, the PPP Loan would be forgiven to the extent that funds from the PPP Loan were used for payroll costs and costs to continue group health care benefits, as well as for interest on mortgage obligations incurred before February 15, 2020, rent payments under lease agreements in effect before February 15, 2020, utilities for which service began before February 15, 2020 and interest on debt obligations incurred before February 15, 2020, subject to conditions and limitations provided in the CARES Act.
 At least 60% (under the PPP terms, as amended) of the proceeds of the PPP Loan needed to have been used for eligible payroll costs for the PPP Loan to be forgiven.
-The Company submitted its PPP loan forgiveness application in May 2021 to the SBA through Berkshire Bank and submitted the related loan necessity questionnaire in June 2021.
-On July 8, 2021, the Company received notifications from Berkshire Bank and the SBA that its PPP loan (including all interest accrued thereon) had been fully forgiven by the SBA and that the forgiveness payment date was July 1, 2021.

 The PPP Loan, which was evidenced by a Note dated the Loan Date issued by the Company (the "Note") in favor of Berkshire Bank as a lender, was scheduled to mature on May 1, 2022 and had a fixed interest rate of 1.0% per annum, accruing from the Loan Date and payable monthly.
-No payments were due on the PPP Loan for six months from the date of first disbursement, and because a loan forgiveness application was submitted to the SBA within 10 months after the end of the covered period, no payments were due until the date on which the SBA remitted the loan forgiveness amount to the PPP Lender, and interest that accrued during the deferment period was included in the forgiveness amount.
+The Company submitted its PPP loan forgiveness application in May 2021 to the SBA through Berkshire Bank and submitted the related loan necessity questionnaire in June 2021.
+On July 8, 2021, the Company received notifications from Berkshire Bank and the SBA that its PPP loan (including all interest accrued thereon) of \$2.2. million had been fully forgiven by the SBA and that the forgiveness payment date was July 1, 2021.
+No payments were due on the PPP Loan for six months from the date of first disbursement, and because a loan forgiveness application was submitted to the SBA while 10 months after the end of the covered period, no payments were due until the date on which the SBA remitted the loan forgiveness amount to the PPP Lender, and interest that accrued during the deferment period was included in the forgiveness amount.
 The Note was unsecured and guaranteed by the SBA.
-The PPP Loan is classified as "Long-term debt" in the Condensed Consolidated Balance Sheet.
-The forgiveness of the PPP loan will be recognized under "Interest and other expense" section in the Condensed Consolidated Statement of Operations during the quarter ending September 30, 2021.
+The forgiveness of the PPP Loan was reported as "Gain on forgiveness on long-term debt" in the Condensed Consolidated Statement of Operations during the quarter ending September 30, 2021.